canonical/microovn/docs/developers/building.rst

 Build and install MicroOVN from source
 ======================================

-This how-to contains steps needed for building MicroOVN form its source code.
+This how-to contains steps needed for building MicroOVN from its source code.
 This is useful, for example, if you want to contribute to the MicroOVN and you want to test your changes locally.